cloudratha/react-motion-state/README.md

 #### States

-The `state` argument passed to the child function is a Boolean of if the style is in motion.
+The `isAnimating` argument passed to the child function is a `Boolean` of if the style is in motion.

 ### TransitionMotionState